bloomberg/bde-tools/_sources/tutorials.txt

    }

 **mycomponent.h/.cpp/.t.cpp**
-    A simple component.
-This can be empty for the purposes of illustration.
+    A simple component -- empty files for the purposes of illustration.

 **package**
-    A directory containing :ref:`bde-metadata` for the application.
+    A directory containing :ref:`bde_repo-metadata` for the application.

 **myapp.dep**
-    A list of dependencies for the application (:ref:`_bde_repo-dep`).
+    A list of dependencies for the application ( :ref:`bde_repo-dep` ).
     Currently empty.
 An example `dep` file for a project using BDE might be:

 ::